Collaborative Cloud Seeding Program:

 Collaborative Cloud Seeding Program

-The Collaborative Cloud Seeding Program (Program) is the statewide program that facilitates cloud seeding in Idaho.
-The program is a unique partnership between the Idaho Water Resource Board (IWRB)-State of Idaho, Idaho Power Company (IPC), and local water users for the operation of cloud seeding projects in the Upper Snake, Boise, and Wood River basins.
-IPC operates an independent project in the Payette River basin, in coordination with the collaborative program.
+The Collaborative Cloud Seeding Program (Collaborative Program) is a unique partnership between the Idaho Water Resource Board (IWRB), Idaho Power Company (IPC), and local water users, for the operation of precipitation enhancement projects in the Upper Snake, Boise, and Wood River basins.
+The Collaborative Program is operated by IPC, while the IWRB facilitates the program and provides funding support.
+Additional funding contributions are supported by local waters in each basin.
+IPC additionally operates an independent project in the Payette River basin, in coordination with the Collaborative Program.

 Idaho Power Company (IPC)

-Idaho Power Company (IPC) is authorized by the IWRB to cloud seed in the Payette River Basin.
-This basin project is operated and funded by the IPC.
-Although the operations are 100% funded and operated by IPC, it is supported and is in coordination with the Collaborative Cloud Seeding Program.
-This area shares generators with other active basins.
+Idaho Power Company (IPC) is authorized by the IWRB to conduct cloud seeding operations in the Payette River Basin.
+This project is managed independently by IPC, though operated in coordination with the Collaborative Cloud Seeding Program.

 High Country Resource Conservation & Development (HCRCD) Program